-By REV. C. V. A With a sigh of despair Rev. McMurphy thought Wood the little home he had just built for his lov-ing family be snatched away, he thought.
+WITH a sigh of despair Rev. McMurphy thought of the hopelessness of his present situation.
+Would the little home he had just built for his loving family be snatched away, he thought.
 How could he ever meet the builder's notes that would soon be due?
-How could he even earn a living, now that their little car had broken down and they were no onger able to travel their district to carry on their ministerial work.
+How could he even earn a living, now that their little car had broken down and they were no longer able to travel their district to carry on their ministerial work.
 The outlook was surely despairing!
-Then as swiftly as misfortune had darkened their how, the darkness vanished.
-And it was his little or worry any more.
+Then as swiftly as misfortune had darkened their home, the darkness vanished.
+And it was his little boy who lifted the shadow.
+"Daddy," he exclaimed, "don't worry any more.
 I have a way out of our troubles."
-Excitedly he told his astonished father of an article he had read about the president of a mil-lion dollar institution in Ohio who had founded a plan to help worthy men and women out of their hyriten this man-Curtis W. Van De Mark, called the great public benefactor because of the noble.
-"Eagenty Rev. McMurphy read every word about the yoast business of this big institution scattered all yose America-business so widespread that it is possible to help local men and women in a pleasant, dignified way.
+Excitedly he told his astonished father of an article he had read about the president of a million dollar institution in Ohio who had founded a plan to help worthy men and women out of their financial troubles.
+Breathlessly he told that he had written this man-Curtis W. Van De Mark, called the great public benefactor because of the noble work he is doing for others.
+Eagerly Rev. McMurphy read every word about the vast business of this big institution scattered all over America-business so widespread that it is possible to help local men and women in a pleasant, dignified way.
 "What a generous offer!
-And how ever America-business he end of my financial in such a thing be possible?" thought Rev.
+And how easy and simple, too.
+The end of my financial worries," exclaimed Rev. McMurphy!
+Why, he even offers to make a local profit-sharing "pardner" of everyone who follows his easy plan.
+"How can such a thing be possible?" thought Rev.

 McMurphy.
 Yet it must be true.
-He won't even let anyone risk one penny buy-ing anything.
+He won't even let anyone risk one penny buying anything.
 He just wants you to follow his simple plan in full or spare time.

 ing anything.
 He just wants you to follow his simple plan in full or spare time.

 "Why ,Daddy," said the boy, "even I can do this easy work.
 Let me try-please.
-Just loan me a few dollars to pay my ex-pense, Daddy."
+Just loan me a few dollars to pay my expense, Daddy."
 Awakened by the courage and enthusiasm of this 9-year-old child, he accepted this man's generous offer.
 But he also determined to allow this child to complete his wonderful lesson in courage and faith, so he let him go out alone to see what he would do.
 "My little boy came back in an hour with profits of nearly \$3.00.
 I said to myself: 'If this child can make that much, I can make twice that amount.'
 And I took up the work.
 I assure you I now have no fear of financial problems.
 The notes on the house have been burned and we have a nice car to ride around in and attend to our church affairs.
 Last Saturday I went out after 2 o'clock, made \$30.00 and was back before sunset.
 If all the underpaid country preachers could learn what a great opportunity awaits them with you there would be fewer long faces from financial problems and more good cheer in preaching the gospel."
-This true story of Rev. McMurphy's is simply an example of the many letters Van has re-ceived from men and women whom he has helped toward ending their financial troubles.
+This true story of Rev. McMurphy's is simply an example of the many letters Van has received from men and women whom he has helped toward ending their financial troubles.